Insight Agent Quarantine Action Configuration

 The Insight Agent uses the operating system’s local firewall service for the quarantine actions.
 To ensure that Insight Agent quarantine actions run successfully for Windows assets, the Insight Agent must be able to use the Windows Firewall service.
 Review the Firewall Group Policy settings for your organization to verify that you do not have the Windows Firewall service disabled.
 If you do have the Windows Firewall service disabled, you will need to set it to either Not Configured or On to be able to quarantine an asset with the Insight Agent.

 Required Windows Firewall Settings for Insight Agent Quarantine Actions

-The required Firewall Group Policy settings for each Domain/Private/Public/Standard profile are as follows:
+These are the required Firewall Group Policy settings for all Domain/Private/Public/Standard profiles:

 - Firewall State - Not Configured or On